wpilibsuite/frc-docs/source/docs/software/advanced-control/filters/linear-filter.rst

   .. code-tab:: java

     // Creates a new flat moving average filter
-    // Time constant is 0.1 seconds
-    // Period is 0.02 seconds - this is the standard FRC main loop period LinearFilter filter = LinearFilter.movingAverage(0.1, 0.02);
+    // Average will be taken over the last 5 samples LinearFilter filter = LinearFilter.movingAverage(5);

   .. code-tab:: c++

     // Creates a new flat moving average filter
-    // Time constant is 0.1 seconds
-    // Period is 0.02 seconds - this is the standard FRC main loop period frc::LinearFilter<double> filter = frc::LinearFilter<double>::MovingAverage(0.1_s, 0.02_s);
+    // Average will be taken over the last 5 samples frc::LinearFilter<double> filter = frc::LinearFilter<double>::MovingAverage(5);

-The "time constant" parameter determines the "characteristic timescale" of the filter's impulse response; the filter will cancel out any signal dynamics that occur on timescales significantly shorter than this.
-Relatedly, it is also the approximate timescale of the introduced :ref:`phase lag <docs/software/advanced-control/filters/introduction:Phase Lag>`.
-The reciprocal this timescale, multiplied by 2 pi, is the "cutoff frequency" of the filter.

-The "period" parameter is the period at which the filter's `calculate()` method will be called.
-For the vast majority of implementations, this will be the standard main robot loop period of 0.02 seconds.
+The "taps" parameter is the number of samples that will be included in the flat moving average.
+This behaves similarly to the "time constant" above - the effective time constant is the number of taps times the period at which ``calculate()`` is called.

 highPass
 ^^^^^^^^